Skip to main content

 • stability

-Overall, the game's stability is generally positive, with many users reporting smooth performance and no significant glitches or bugs.
-However, some players have noted occasional audio issues and specific puzzles or achievements that may feel buggy.
+Overall, the game's stability is generally positive, with many users reporting no significant glitches or performance issues during gameplay.
+However, some players have noted occasional bugs, particularly with certain puzzles and achievements, as well as minor audio glitches.
+The game runs well on Linux, contributing to a stable experience for most users.

 • “It runs great on Linux.”